pytest-dev/pytest/doc/en/how-to/writing_plugins.rst

 If you want to make your plugin externally available, you may define a so-called entry point for your distribution so that ``pytest`` finds your plugin module.
-Entry points are a feature that is provided by :std:doc:`setuptools:index`. pytest looks up the ``pytest11`` entrypoint to discover its plugins and you can thus make your plugin available by defining it in your ``pyproject.toml`` file.
+Entry points are a feature that is provided by :std:doc:`setuptools <setuptools:index>`.

+pytest looks up the ``pytest11`` entrypoint to discover its plugins, thus you can make your plugin available by defining it in your ``pyproject.toml`` file.

 .. sourcecode:: toml